 Robert Gagnon's extended (58,000 word) critical review (PDF), and David's response (PDF)

-David's presentation to the 2010 Presbyterian Covenant Network conference
+Davids presentation to the 2010 Presbyterian Covenant Network conference (PDF)

-See also David's other writings about sexual orientation, including his introductory psychology textbook coverage.
+See also David's other writings about sexual orientation, including his introductory psychology (12th edition) textbook coverage (PDF).

 TABLE OF CONTENTS

 A personal letter to our readers